 The entrance opens into a kitchen.
 The kitchen is what I would call an “efficiency kitchen” as it contains a small fridge, sink, microwave, and plenty of cooking utensils.
 There is also a toaster and coffee pot (the latter is of crucial importance).
 The fridge is not full-sized but offers plenty of room to pack items for dinner on the grill or picnic lunches.

 One thing to note about the kitchen is that the only way to cook if there is bad weather would be via the microwave.
 I talked with the owners about the need for a hot plate or griddle, but they shared that those are a big fire risk, and I completely understand!
 Just make sure you plan ahead or budget a little extra money in case you find yourself needing to eat out.
 There are numerous restaurants in the Hocking Hills area that you’ll want to try anyway!

 See that table to the right?
 There’s a built-in bench against the wall so it’s easy to pull the table out and use it!
 It’s like HGTV tiny home living!

 I appreciated all of the unique railroad decor throughout the Caboose, including the lantern style-lighting.
 These railroad nail hooks were just a few of the small pieces that make this feel like an authentic train!
-I can see The Hocking Hills Caboose being a destination not only for families with children that love trains but even adult train-enthusiasts or the local collector.
+The Hocking Hills Caboose is a destination not only for families with children that love trains but even adult train enthusiasts or the local collector.
 If you look closely in the kitchen picture, all of the curtains were also train-themed fabrics.